 are aware of their pluses and minuses and each knows that Shanghai can be hit with a nuclear weapon just as easily as Delhi can.
 If China

 could not enter the fray in 1965 and 1971 it will stay even further away in the future; its recent moves to ease tensions with India is an indicator.
 Further, India is not furthering relations with the USA and maintaining those with Russia without calculation; it is a far bigger market for their defence manufactures than Pakistan can ever be.
 To expect that both those countries will remain distant is a simplistic premise.

 In sum, Pakistan knows that war is a ‘lose-lose’ situation for it and, therefore, will continue to sponsor terrorism; its support to militancy in the Kashmir valley will remain.
 Political accommodation with us can only be marginal, if at all.
 We should not expect great improvement in trade over what presently exists.
 We have lived with this scenario for decades and can manage it for as long as it takes.
 Consequently, it makes no sense for India to be as fixated on Pakistan as it is.
 Our media and our people should see Pakistan as just another neighbour which needs only occasional attention through dialogue or through punitive measures (read surgical strikes).
 It is not a country that needs to be viewed either as a military threat — which it is not and is unlikely to ever be — or as a rival, which it is even less.
 The more we talk about it the more important we make it feel and divert ourselves from our own longer-term goals which include becoming a major world power.
 Our focus should be on things that can propel us towards them even as we adopt strategies to ward off those that can inhibit them.
 Pakistan does not figure in either equation.

-The author has served as member in the National Security Advisory Board
+in the National Security Advisory Board